Memor-X/code-challenges/powershell/advent-of-code/2023/04-Puzzle2/README.md

 | **Total** | 0 | <span style="color:green">100%</span> |

 ## --- Approach ---

-1. initalize array of 0's as size of the number of cards
+1. initialize array of 0's as size of the number of cards
 2. same as Puzzle 1 up until number of wins is calculated
-3. for each copy of a card (having atleast 1)
+3. for each copy of a card (having at least 1)
     1. add 1 of the current card
     2. for each win add 1 copy to the next card, moving to the next card after for each subsequent win
     3. after processing add Number of current cards to array
-3. loop though array of Card Counts, summing together
+4. loop though array of Card Counts, summing together

 if there is a win, the loop for 3-2 will be increased when the next card is processed